To the Members of

 Salaried Personal Loan: Your Bank''s Salaried Personal Loan business

 offers salaried individuals personal loans with a tenure of upto 60

-crore as of March 2014.
-The total customer base stands at
+crore as of March 2015.
+The total customer base stands at 34000

-the year with strong demand from both Tier I and Tier II cities despite
+demand from both Tier I and Tier II Cities.
+Your Bank has expanded its

 d) Business Banking Assets (BBA): Your Bank through its BBA division